 FNAR 145 Core Studio: Sculpture Practices and FNAR (sculpture studio or ceramics studio)

 FNAR 150 Core Studio: Photography Practices and FNAR (photography studio)

 FNAR 231 Core Studio: Painting Practices and FNAR (painting studio)

 FNAR 264 Core Studio: Art, Design and Digital Culture and FNAR (design, animation or video studio)

 Fine Arts minors must take a one Art History course.
 Art History course listings can be found on the Art History Department website by clicking on the course menu.

 Minors must complete three Fine Arts electives.
 Fine Arts electives can be taken in any order as long as prerequisites are met.
 A complete list of fine arts electives can be found on the university's course catalog.

-Transfer Credit and Study Abroad
+Transfer Credit & Study Abroad

-The Undergraduate Fine Arts program accepts transfer credits, credit away credits, as well as study abroad credits.
+The Undergraduate Program in Fine Arts & Design accepts transfer credits, credit away credits, as well as study abroad credits.
 To request a transfer, credit away, or study abroad credit to be reviewed by the Fine Arts Department, students must submit all course syllabi and other supporting materials from the respective institution using the College of Arts and Sciences External Course Approval Tool (XCAT).
 Credits will be evaluated and approved on a case-by-case basis, and must align with current Undergraduate Fine Arts curriculum and course offerings.